 Deliverables include (by the system):

-- Tested application system and interfaces, databases, and technical infrastructure
+- Tested application systems and interfaces, databases, and technical infrastructure

 - Trained users